Transitive projective planes and insoluble groups: Proving Lemma A

 Since $n\geq\frac{2me}{f}$, we are done.

-Suppose that $S=P\Omega^\epsilon_m(p^e)$.
-Assume that $m\geq 7$ as, otherwise, $P\Omega^\epsilon(p^e)$ is either not simple, or else is isomorphic to simple groups that we have already covered.
+Suppose that $S=\POmega^\epsilon_m(p^e)$.
+Assume that $m\geq 7$ as, otherwise, $P\Omega^\epsilon(p^e)$ is either not simple, or else is isomorphic to a simple group that we have already covered.
 Choose $L$ to be isomorphic to a Levi complement stabilizing a 2-dimensional totally singular subspace of the associated natural vector space, as described in \cite[Proposition 4.1.20]{kl}.
-Then $L$ contains a central involution $g$ such that
+If $m$ is odd, then $L$ contains a central involution $g$ such that